July merger flurry signals gradual pickup in deals

-LONDON A flurry of mergers and acquisitions in Europe this month, culminating in the $35 billion (22 billion pounds) mega merger between global ad agencies Omnicom and Publicis, marks a gradual pickup in deals rather than a new wave of big ticket transactions.
+LONDON, July 30 A flurry of mergers and acquisitions in Europe this month, culminating in the $35 billion mega merger between global ad agencies Omnicom and Publicis, marks a gradual pickup in deals rather than a new wave of big ticket transactions.

 In the wake of the 2007-09 financial crisis, companies are wary of embarking on large deals that could strain their balance sheets and their relations with investors, many of whom were burnt by overleveraged takeovers during the boom.